jhhughes256/azithro_pk/README.md

 ## Manuscript Code

-The code within this repository also includes code used to produce the analyses and figures in the manuscript.
+This repository also includes code used to produce the analyses and figures in the manuscript.
 This code describes:

 - the data preparation for digitised data used in the manuscript
 - the comparison of different models from literature and extension of these existing models